qutech/qopt/patch_notes.md

 ### Version 1.1 to 1.2

+General:
+- Updates in the README, including paper reference and bug fixes
+- changed the URL from git-ce to github

 Imports
 - reduce the list of required imports.
 QuTiP and simanneal can only be used if they were installed.